ahatstat/fibonacci/README.md

 # fibonacci
-Generate the nth Value of the Fibonacci Sequence
+Generate the nth value of the Fibonacci sequence